 - provides guidance and advice on how to include affordable housing in development schemes

-- is aimed at all groups involved in affordable housing (council officers, developers, landowners, parish councils, registered providers and local interest groups)
+- is aimed at all groups involved in developing affordable housing (council officers, developers, landowners, parish councils, registered providers and local interest groups)

-The affordable housing advice note has not been updated to include the interim targets set out above, which were last approved in August 2014.
+The Affordable Housing advice note has not been updated to include the interim targets set out above, which were last approved in August 2014.
 This will be replaced through the Local Plan.
 These supersede the targets in the advice note.